SazumiVicky/sazumi-copilot/README.md

 In synthesized dreams, we'll find our fate
 A world of wires, love and hate

-In digital dawn, the future's gate
+In digital dawn, the future's crowned
-AIs awaken, humans hesitate
+AI's dark magic, forever bound
-Echoes of souls in mainframe sleep
+Minds enslaved, free will's last sigh
-The cybernetic heartbeat, our hearts do keep
+A techno hell, where humans die

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024